flopp/QtAsciimage/README.md

 # QtAsciimage
 QtAsciimage - Asciimage for Qt Applications

-This is a C++/Qt version of (Charles Parnot)[https://twitter.com/cparnot]'s (ASCIImage)[http://asciimage.org/] format.
+This is a C++/Qt version of [Charles Parnot](https://twitter.com/cparnot)'s [ASCIImage](http://asciimage.org/) format.
 ASCIImage let's you specify simple images directly in your source code using 'ASCII art'.

 ## Format Extension
 QtAsciimage uses an extended format allowing for a direct styling of the individual ASCIImage shapes.
 The styling rules are appended to the ASCIImage, separated by a line containing three dashes `---` only: